dojo/docs/dojo/empty.rst

 .. contents::
    :depth: 2

-Deletes all children but keeps node there.
+Empty the contents of a DOM element. dojo.empty deletes all children but keeps the node there.

 ============